visual-framework/vf-core/components/vf-button/README.md

 As a general rule, the `vf-button` should be left aligned on the page and when used inside a larger component.

-When used in conjuction with a single form input, as in [the vf-search component](https://stable.visual-framework.dev/components/vf-search/), the `vf-button` needs to be inline with the input and to the right of it.
+When used in conjunction with a single form input, as in [the vf-search component](https://stable.visual-framework.dev/components/vf-search/), the `vf-button` needs to be inline with the input and to the right of it.

 When a `vf-button` is used in a banner (e.g. to accept cookies) it needs to follow the content and be right aligned.